Gestational Diabetes Team Supports Expecting Mom Daily via App

 Close Monitoring through a Virtual Connection

-As part of the program, Dikoff could easily connect with her care team – including a certified diabetes educator, registered dietitian and perinatal nurse – daily via the app.
+As part of the program, Dikoff could easily connect with her care team – including a certified diabetes educator, registered dietitian and perinatal nurse.
 In fact, each time she tested her blood sugar, the glucose monitor automatically uploaded the data to the cloud where her team could monitor her progress in real time.

 She could also talk with them via emails, phone calls and virtual visits as often as she needed to, instead of making weekly trips to the doctor’s office.